-The In-Situ® Inc. pH/ORP sensor is a combination, single-junction electrode that contains a platinum ORP sensor, a glass pH sensing bulb, a replaceable junction, and refillable reference electrolyte solution.
-The sensor is designed and manufactured for long-lasting, accurate results in a variety of environmental waters.
+The In-Situ® Inc. pH sensor is a combination, single-junction electrode that contains a replaceable junction and refillable reference electrolyte solution.
+The pH sensor is designed and manufactured for long-lasting, accurate results in a variety of environmental waters.